epdoc/epdoc-node-red-hassio/README.md

 ## TODO

-- Learn how to communicate between the editor UI and underlying services to, for example, get the list of fans.
+- Learn how to communicate between the editor UI and underlying services to, for example, get the list of fans that is available in global context.
 - Directly implement home assistant calls to do things like retrieve the list of fans